Sirbaz Khan

-Sirbaz Khan (born 1986.12.03) is a Pakistani mountaineer.
+Sirbaz Khan (born 3 December 1986) is a Pakistani high-altitude mountaineer.
 He is the first Pakistani to summit all 14 eighth-thousander peaks in the world.

 Early life

-Sirbaz was born in Aliabad, Hunza Valley in 1987.
+Sirbaz was born in Aliabad, Hunza Valley.
 His father was a carpenter and his first expedition was as an assistant cook for the base camp of K2 when he was in 9th grade.

 Career

-He initially started his climbing career working as a porter for foreign climbers but in 2016 he was sponsored by the Nepalese climber Mingma Sherpa for an expedition to climb K2.
+He initially started his climbing career working as a kitchen boy and a porter for foreign climbers but in 2016 he was sponsored by the Nepalese climber Mingma Sherpa for an expedition to climb K2.
 Although the duo failed in their attempt but in October 2017 Sirbaz successfully summited Nanga Parbat becoming the first to climb the mountain in autumn season.
 In July 2018, Sirbaz climbed the 8,611 m tall K2 — the second-tallest mountain in the world.

 In May 2019, Sirbaz became the first Pakistani to successfully summit the 8,516 m high Mount Lhotse – the world’s 4th highest mountain - without using supplementary oxygen.

 In July 2019, Sirbaz climbed the summit of the 8,047 m Broad Peak mountain in Pakistan, without using supplementary oxygen.

 In September 2019, Sirbaz became the first Pakistani to scale Mount Manaslu, the world's 8th highest peak, in Nepal.